+212 670 457 263

 After Azrou, we’ll visit Ifrane, one of Morocco’s cleanest cities.
 It’s known for its cool climate, fresh mountain air, and alpine-style buildings.
 Just a few miles and we will arrive in the imperial city of Fes.
 Here, we’ll spend the night and prepare to explore its rich history and vibrant culture the next morning.

 On the last day of our Morocco itinerary 7 day, we’ll begin with a delightful breakfast before heading out to explore the vibrant streets of Fes.
-Today’s journey will depend on your flight schedule.
+Today’s journey depends on your flight schedule.
 This could be the perfect chance to wander through the charming old medina or grab some last-minute souvenirs.

 Feel free to revisit a favorite spot or just unwind at one of the terraces, soaking in the stunning views of the medina from above.
-When the time is right, your driver will be there to take you from your accommodation to Fes-Saïss Airport for your departure, wrapping up an unforgettable week in Morocco that took us from Marrakech to Fes.
+When the time is right, your driver will be there to take you from your accommodation to Fes-Saïss Airport for your departure, wrapping up an unforgettable week in Morocco from Marrakech to Fes.

 We also offer a 7-day Morocco tour from Casablanca to Marrakech